acmdorio/acmdorio.github.io/_posts/2020-04-29-pl-features-1.md

 Each one of those methods has its pros & cons, but most of them require a bunch of build configuration files (which need to be written in an entirely new language), and some external tool that may have portability issues among different operating systems; or are a pain to set up and maintain without an IDE.
 My bet would be on having a standard, built-in way to develop, package, distribute, find and download libraries.

-Executable distribution is probably even harder: if the language is compiled to binary there's a need for multiple compiler backends, software needs to be recompiled for each supported platform and ABI incompatibilities may arise; whereas interpreted languages need to distribute their runtime as something that can be dynamically linked to (and VM incompatibility problems may arise) or that is statically included in every single executable.
-So far, I can't think of a better alternative to what we have for machine-code compiled languages other than architecture-specific binary distribution.
-The same holds for languages that are compiled to C, such as some implementations of ***Scheme***.

-Meanwhile, most interpreted languages don't seem to provide an option other than having the interpreted already installed on the user's machine and using it to execute the source files directly.
-The exception here is ***Racket***'s `raco`, which can either package pre-compiled bytecode to be executed on another computer's VM or statically link everything that is required into a single binary.
 Something I have recently used that has really pleased me was ***Lua***'s LÖVE framework which can build standalone executables as easily as

 ```shell